cpp-linter/.github/profile/README.md

 ## Cpp Linter

-**Linter your C-like code in workflow.** Including code formatting, diagnosing, and fixing typical programming errors.
+**Lint your C/C++ code in an automated workflow** including analysis regarding code formatting, diagnosing, and fixing typical programming errors.

 cpp-linter only provides integration with any CI environment, but also provides pre-commit hooks to check before committing.